0chain/zwalletcli/README.md

 There is 1 token deposited in the wallet as specified in wallet.txt.
 Same way you can use faucet any number of time whenever you need additional tokens.

 #### getbalance
-You can also use getbalance command to create a new wallet.
+You can also use getbalance command to create a new wallet with a desired file name.
+In order to use that in any of the commands, you need to use the flag --wallet [ wallet_file_name ]

 Command